-Retail Week has learned that trade creditors have unanimously swung behind Arcadia’s CVA plan, which will allow the Topshop-to-Dorothy Perkins group to slash costs and launch a turnaround programme as it battles for breath in a hard-fought fashion retail environment.
+Retail Week has learned that trade creditors have swung near-unanimously behind Arcadia’s CVA plan, which will allow the Topshop-to-Dorothy Perkins conglomerate to slash costs and launch a turnaround programme as it battles for breath in a hard-fought fashion retail environment.

-The CVA is a humbling moment for tycoon Green, who once dominated the apparel retail landscape, but has had to take emergency measures as shoppers deserted his brands and he became mired in personal controversy.
+The CVA is a humbling moment for tycoon Green, who once dominated the apparel landscape but has had to take emergency measures as shoppers deserted his brands and he became mired in personal controversy.

 Please sign in now if you have a subscription or are already registered with us.